GuideNepalInvestingNEPSERight SharesPersonal Finance

 Right shareYour bank account → companyCompany board + SEBON approval; you choose to subscribe or not

 A right share is a capital raise.
 The company wants more money than it has.
-It is offering existing shareholders the first chance to put that money in, before opening it to the public.
+It offers existing shareholders the first chance to put that money in, before opening it to the public.
 Section 56(8) of the Companies Act 2063 calls this the pre-emption right: existing shareholders get first refusal so their ownership percentage is not silently diluted by an outside placement.

 The three mechanics side by side